yoshuawuyts/knowledge/js/forms.md

 </form>
 ```

+For validation it's useful if every single field in the form is unique.
+Use
+prefixes if you must; but doing validation on the form level is probably what
+you want to do, or else risk separating at the wrong level which is bad bad not
+good.

 ## prevent form data loss on window close
 ```js
 // Get the text field that we're going to track